YoannJulliard/academic_website/content/post/carbon-stripes/index.md

 ## Carbon stripes

 <p style='font-size:15px; text-align: justify;'>
 The carbon stripes aims at representing yearly CO2 emissions through a simple visualization.
-The carbon stripes also represent the remaining carbon budget of the 1.5°C and 2°C scenarios.
+The carbon stripes also represent the remaining CO2 budget of the 1.5°C and 2°C scenarios.
 <br><br>
 As in the warming stripes, in the carbon stripes each year (from 1850 to 2020) is represented by a stripe.
 However, in the carbon stripes the width of each stripe depends on the year's CO2 emissions: The more CO2 was emitted, the larger the stripe.
 Consequently, you can see below that recent years have larger stripes, because world's CO2 emissions are still growing: each year we emit more than previous years.
 <br><br>